 So, first I’m gonna start with a tutorial for fixing this error on your PC and then move to the fixing this on android and after that or in last, fixing this error while accessing your own website.

 Depends on your condition, you can simply scroll down in this article to skip windows or maybe an android tutorial, only if you don’t wanna to read those.

 1# Clear Chrome’s Host Cache

 Your browser’s DNS Cache feature is essentially a database which does stores all the IP Addresses which creates to accessing any websites.
-The main Purpose of this data bank is to make it quicker for your PC to reach to that particulate websites.
+The main purpose of this data bank is to make it quicker for your PC to reach to that particulate website.

 Sometimes when that website’s IP address become changed or get outdated and when that thing happens with some other quite numbers of websites which are also stored in your DNS cache database, it’s possible you may definitely encounter DNS errors on your browser.

 To clear your chrome’s host cache you’ll need to type this address in chrome’s address bar >> “chrome://net-internals/#dns” and then press “Enter.”